aweis89/ai-commit-msg.nvim/README.md

 - Neovim >= 0.7.0
 - AI provider API key:
+  - Gemini: Set `GEMINI_API_KEY` environment variable (default, best value)
   - OpenAI: Set `OPENAI_API_KEY` environment variable
   - Anthropic: Set `ANTHROPIC_API_KEY` environment variable
-  - Gemini: Set `GEMINI_API_KEY` environment variable
 - Git
 - curl (for making API requests)

 ## Tips

-- The plugin uses OpenAI Chat Completions API and Anthropic Messages API directly
+- The plugin uses Gemini API, OpenAI Chat Completions API, and Anthropic Messages API directly
 - Lower temperature values (0.1-0.3) produce more consistent commit messages
 - Higher temperature values (0.5-0.8) produce more creative variations
-- The default model `gpt-4.1-mini` is chosen for its larger context window and lower latency
+- The default model `gemini-2.5-flash-lite` provides excellent results at a very low cost
-- For `gpt-5-mini`, the reasoning effort defaults to "minimal" when not specified
+- For OpenAI's `gpt-5-mini`, the reasoning effort defaults to "minimal" when not specified
 - Claude 3.5 Haiku is also a solid choice for commit message generation
 - If you don't specify `max_tokens`, the model will use its default limit
 - For Anthropic models, `max_tokens` is required by the API